ChadwickCSP/Snowman/README.md

 game.
 Then, using that library, you will implement a Guessing Game called "Snowman" in Unity.

+This project will count as 2 grades:

+* The first part, Milestone 1 and 2, will be completed in a group of 2 or 3 students.
+This will be your first grade.
+* The second part, Milestones 3, 4, and 5 must be completed individually.
+This will be your second grade.

 - [Snowman](#snowman)
   - [Required Software](#required-software)
     - [.NET Core Test Explorer](#net-core-test-explorer)